 Based on the actuarial assumptions described above and the Company's current expectation for what actual average foreign currency exchange rates will be during 2006, the Company expects its defined benefit pension expense will approximate \$19 million in 2006.
-In comparison, the Company expects to be required to make approximately \$18 million of contributions to such plans during 2006 as accrued pension costs are based upon the actuarial assumptions discussed above.
+In comparison, the Company expects to be required to make approximately \$18 million of contributions to such plans during 2006.

+As noted above, defined benefit pension expense and the amounts recognized as accrued pension costs are based upon the actuarial assumptions discussed above.
 The Company believes all of the actuarial assumptions used are reasonable and appropriate.
 If the Company had lowered the assumed discount rate by 25 basis points for all of its plans as of December 31, 2005, the Company's aggregate projected benefit obligations would have increased by approximately \$15.2 million at that date, and the Company's defined benefit pension expense would be expected to increase by approximately \$2.0 million during 2006.
-Similarly, if the Company lowered the assumed long-term rate of return on plan assets by 25 basis points for all of its plans, the Company's defined benefit pension expense would be expected to increase by approximately \$600,000 during 2006.
+Similarly, if the Company lowered the assumed long-term rate of return on plan assets by 25 basis points for all of its plans, the Company's defined benefit pension expense would be expected to increase by approximately \$400,000 during 2006.